FEASTorg/FEASTorg.github.io/index.md

 ---

 {: .warning }
 > This project is in an early stage and under active development.
-Specifications, APIs, hardware implementations, documentation, and any other content may change at any time.
+Specifications, APIs, hardware implementations, software libraries, documentation, and any other content may change at any time.

 ---